RenderKit/ospray/doc/api.md

     matching strides), which can be used by application to mark that region as dirty (instead of the whole `OSPData`)

-To add a data array as parameter named `id` to another object call
+To add a data array as parameter named `id` to another object call also use

-    void ospSetData(OSPObject, const char *id, OSPData);
+    void ospSetObject(OSPObject, const char *id, OSPData);

 Volumes